 Storing & Freezing

-Storing: Let the ham and split pea soup cool to room temperature, and keep it refrigerated in an airtight container for 3-4 days.
+Storing: Let the soup cool to room temperature, and keep it refrigerated in an airtight container for 3-4 days.

-Freezing: This ham and split pea soup also freezes well.
-Once cooled, ladle the soup into a gallon-size freezer bag, leaving some space at the top for expansion.
+Freezing: This soup also freezes well.
+Once cooled, ladle the soup into a gallon size freezer bag, leaving some space at the top for expansion.
 Squeeze as much air out of the bag as you can and seal it securely.
 Lay the bag flat in the freezer and keep it frozen for up to 3 months.
 Defrost in the fridge before reheating on the stove or in the microwave.

 Recipe FAQ's